Information for parents and whānau

 However, it is vital that students do not jeopardise their studies by working excessive hours.
 We recommend no more than 15 hours per week.

 There’s a range of services and programmes to make your child’s experience at Victoria University of Wellington a successful one.
 All are run by friendly and experienced people who will provide information and guidance.
 You can point your son or daughter to our full range of student services and support.

 What to do if you’re worried

 If you’re worried about your student’s academic progress or health and wellbeing, talk to them first.
 Encourage them to approach the university’s support services.

-If you have more immediate and serious concerns about their wellbeing or safety, talk to someone close to them—friends, hall of residence staff, flatmates—or if necessary, contact the Student Interest and Disputes Advisor, or Student Counselling.
+If you have more immediate and serious concerns about their wellbeing or safety, talk to someone close to them—friends, halls of residence staff, flatmates—or if necessary, contact the student interest and disputes advisor or Student Counselling.